John and Jane had tried to conceive for a year with no success, raising the inevitable question: could sperm count be the issue?

 Several brands offer at-home fertility tests for men that gauge sperm count.
 These kits are readily accessible without a prescription and can typically be found at pharmacies or online retailers.

 The convenience of these tests allows intimate privacy; however, they should not be considered a replacement for professional assessment.
-They will indicate if a sperm count falls within typical ranges, but nuances in sperm health like motility and morphology require professional equipment.
+They indicate if a sperm count falls within typical ranges, but nuances in sperm health like motility and morphology require professional equipment.

 Smartphone Apps and Devices